explicit-refinement/ert-icfp/script.md

 - Hello, I'm Jad Ghalayini from Cambridge, and I'm going to talk to you about explicit refinement types
 - Consider the following simple program, which appends the left list to the front of the right
 - Appending an empty list to the front is just the identity
-- Whereas, to append a list starting with x to the front, we first stick x at the front, and then recursively append the rest
+- Whereas, to append a list starting with x to the front, we recursively append the tail to the list and then stick x at the front
 - Now, this program has many properties; which ones we're interested in depends on our application
 - Here's a simple one that might be relevant: the length of the output is the sum of the input lengths
 - We could put that in a comment, but it might not be true; or if it is true now, it might rot
 - Typically, this is the type of thing you'd put into a property test
 - But what if we could statically _prove_ this was the case?
-- There are two standard techniques to do this:
+- There are two standard type-based techniques to do this:
     - Refinement types, here illustrated by Liquid Haskell
     - Dependent types, here illustrated by Agda
 - Let's start with Liquid Haskell